tihsu99/ElectronID/readme.md

   root -b -q 'fourPointOptimization.C(true)'  &> barrel.log &
   root -b -q 'fourPointOptimization.C(false)' &> endcap.log &
 ```

-one can prepend the root command with "nohup" and come and check
+One can prepend the root command with "nohup" and come and check
 it next day, since it may take awhile.
 On lxplus this might not work,
 and the job may be gone without completing.
    One should always save logs from at least final optimizations to
 be able to review them later in case of any issues.

-Run this script twice, once for the barrel and once for the endcap.
-Change
-this flag in OptimizationConstants.hh

 Each optimization will take awhile: each has four passes, so one will see
 the progress bar four times.
 The four passes are necessary to make